DataRootUniversity/ds-fundamentals/docker-flask-project/DOC.md

   - Such actor id record should exist
 - **`add_actor():`**
    - Inputted fields should exist
-   - Among input fields should be date of birth
-   - Date of birth should be in format `DATE_FORMAT` (find it in `settings/constants`)
+   - If date of birth is listed among the input fields, it should be in format `DATE_FORMAT` (find it in `settings/constants`)
 - **`update_actor():`**
 	- id should be specified
 	- id should be integer